SolidHal/PrawnOS/README.md

 Don't want to use one of the two usb ports of for the WIFI dongle? [check out this](#build-the-wifi-dongle-into-the-laptop)

-### why
+### Why

-Combined with libreboot, an AR9271 or AR7010 wifi dongle, and a libre OS (like Debian with the main repos, the one built by this) the asus c201 is a fully libre machine with no blobs, or microcode, or Intel Management Engine.
+Combined with libreboot, an AR9271 or AR7010 wifi dongle, and a libre OS (like Debian with the main repos, the one built by PrawnOS) the asus c201 is a fully libre machine with no blobs, or microcode, or Intel Management Engine.

 ### Image Download